 If you’ve decided to switch from a regular mutual fund to a direct plan, knowing how to do it smoothly is essential.
 The process is straightforward, but there are some crucial factors to keep in mind, including taxes and costs.
 Here’s a clear guide to help you switch without hassle.

 Switching from a regular to a direct mutual fund plan can be done either online or offline.
+Before making the switch, investors should also review taxation in mutual funds to avoid unexpected liabilities.
 If you prefer online,

 - Navigate to the transaction section, select the ‘Switch’ option, choose your fund, and select the ‘Direct Plan’ option.